SARANSH694/Searching-Algorithm-Visualizer/README.md

-# Searching-Algorithm-Visulizer
+# Searching Algorithms Visulizer

-It is a searching algorithm visulizer
+This website is used to show visulization of different searching algorithms like linear search, binary search, ternary search.
+We can see the live